 If you want to find your dog a healthy and safe pork dog food made of fresh ingredients specifically tailored to meet their nutritional needs.
 If keen to try out our Pets Love Fresh pork, please get in touch with our team to request a taster pack.

 Our pork comes straight from the pigs that are born and nurtured on our Essex farm.
-With more than two-thirds of the recipe being being human-grade pork and our carefully formulated recipe including no dairy, soy or wheat ingredients, you can rest easy knowing they're enjoying the best pork-based dog food available.
+With more than two-thirds of the recipe being human-grade pork and our carefully formulated recipe including no dairy, soy or wheat ingredients, you can rest easy knowing they're enjoying the best pork-based dog food available.